ComputationalCryoEM/ASPIRE-Python/docs/source/class_source.rst

 For "Local" class selection, we will attempt to use only the information returned from ``Class2D``.
-In the case of ``RIRClass2D`` this would primarily be network of ``distances`` as measured in the compressed feature space.
+In the case of ``RIRClass2D`` this would primarily be a network of ``distances`` as measured in the compressed feature space.

 This approach has two main advantages.
 First, we already have this